| |

 countries such as China.
 The shift is indicative of

-changes in international demand conditions rather than
+changes in international demand conditions rather

-major changes in India's competitive position.
-On the
+than major changes in India's competitive position.

-of manufactures are not growing.
-But changes in the
+that the exports of manufactures are not growing.

-overall composition of India's exports during the years
+But changes in the overall composition of India's

-of export recovery do not point to a major contribution
+point to a major contribution by manufacturing to

-in manufactured exports.
+in India's competitive position in manufactured exports.

 Chart

-1 >>
+1 >> Click

 A